hansetag/iceberg-catalog/STORAGE.md

 ## GCS

 For GCS, the used bucket needs to disable hierarchical namespaces and should have the storage admin role.
-You'll have to change the  type` field name in the service account json to `key_type`.
-This is currently necessary since there's already a type field denoting which type of credential is used.

 A sample storage profile could look like this: